User Guide

 Minimally Invasive

 The translation tools in WEB4J are minimally invasive.
 From the point of view of the programmer, the implementation of a multilingual app looks almost the same as that of a single language app.
-In particular, your Java code is exactly the same in the two cases: Model Objects, Actions, and DAOs are unchanged.
+In particular, your Java code is exactly the same in these cases: Model Objects, Actions, and DAOs are unchanged.
 The only differences are in the presentation layer, in the JSP.
 And even in the JSP the changes are minimal: your markup will appear much the same as regular, single language markup.

 The following tags implement translation in your JSPs: